dom1torii/cs2config/README.md

 ## Install

+> [!TIP]
+> Before installing the config, you might want to make a backup of your old config.

 ### Option 1
 - Download latest release from [Releases](https://github.com/dom1torii/cs2config/releases).
 - Unzip the archive into your `/game/csgo/cfg/` folder with replacing all files.